 The Skating School will begin on September and continue until spring.
-Skaters will have about 15 sessions in both Fall and Spring season, making a total of about 30 sessions during the whole skating year.
+Skaters will have 15 sessions in Fall season 2019.
 A Christmas break will be held between the Fall and Spring seasons.

 Skaters come to the Skating School once a week, and they are placed in a group that suits best their age and skating skills level.
 The aim of the beginners' groups is to learn basic skating skills in a playful atmosphere and to learn how to behave in a group.
 In the more advanced groups, skaters will learn basic figure skating skills.
 Both Skating School days offer the same levels of teaching, so you can choose the time that suit you the best.
 We will take care of finding the most suitable group for your child.

 The Skating School teachers follow the skaters' progress and make changes in the groups.
 As the skaters' skills develop, they may also change groups during the year.
 It is also possible to attend both different Skating School sessions a week; this will have a remarkable impact on the child's skills.

 The Head coach of Skating school is Ms. Siiri Turunen.

 The Skating School teachers have been trained by Tikkurilan Taitoluisteluklubi.
 Our aim is that the groups have the same teacher throughout the entire skating year.
 In case of an absence, the teacher will give instructions regarding the group for a substitute teacher.

 During the Skating School sessions, a contact person is always present at the ice rink.
 She is there to answer your questions and to give up-to-date information.
 Each time skaters come to the Skating School, they should sign in at the contact person's desk, situated near the entrance.